Landak Regency

-Administrative Districts
+Administrative districts

-Landak Regency consists of thirteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
+Landak Regency consists of thirteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as rural desa), and its post code.

 Climate

 Ngabang, the seat of the regency has a tropical rainforest climate (Af) with heavy rainfall year-round.